Mikaciu/docker-compose-lemp/README.md

 # LEMP stack
-a simple LEMP using the *Offical* Docker Repository for Alpine Linux, Nginx, MariaDB, PHP and phpMyAdmin
+a simple LEMP using the *Official* Docker Repository for Alpine Linux, Nginx, MariaDB and phpMyAdmin.
+PHP uses chialab's version which includes all extensions.

 ### for start LEMP:
 ``docker-compose up -d``